ww44ss/ww44ss.github.io/_posts/blog/2016-11-15-Speed-debug.md

 ### refining the data

-Now we just need to pull out the data.
-We can do this using regular expressions.
+Now we just need to pull out the data using regular expressions.

 {% highlight r %}
 matches <-